 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Pushes and pulls can have different strengths and directions.
-Cause and Effect: Investigations: Pushing or pulling on an object can change the speed or direction of Simple tests can be With guidance, plan and conduct an investigation in collaboration with peers. its motion and can start or stop it.A bigger push or pull makes things speed up or slow down more quickly. designed to gather evidence to support or refute student ideas about When objects touch or collide, they push on one another and can change motion. causes.
+Cause and Effect: Investigations: • Pushing or pulling on an object can change the speed or direction of its • Simple tests can be designed • With guidance, plan and conduct an motion and can start or stop it. to gather evidence to support investigation in collaboration with • A bigger push or pull makes things speed up or slow down more quickly. or refute student ideas about peers. • When objects touch or collide, they push on one another and can change causes. motion.

-K.PS2.2 Analyze data to determine if a design solution works as intended to change the speed or direction of an object with a push or pull.\
+K.PS2.2 Analyze data to determine if a design solution works as intended to change the speed or direction of an object with a push or pull.